huggingface/hub-docs/docs/hub/datasets-image.md

 {"file_name": "4.jpg","text": "a cartoon ball with a smile on it's face"}
 ```

-Note that the image files and the metadata file for each split must reside in the same directory.
-The split name (e.g. `train` or `test`) will be taken from the directory name, see [File names and splits](./datasets-file-names-and-splits) for more information.
+Note that the metadata files must be stored inside directories that provide the split name (e.g. `train/` or `test/`).
+See [File names and splits](./datasets-file-names-and-splits) for more information.

 ## Relative paths